 ▶Mission:

-"Master snow.
-Spread snow."
-We aim to cultivate athletes who are loved around the world and spread and pass on the culture of snow sports while harmonizing with the snowy mountains that serve as the stage for sports.
+"To master snow.
+To spread snow."
+We aim to cultivate world-renowned athletes and promote and pass on snow sports culture, while harmonizing with the snow-covered mountains that serve as the stage for sports.

-▶Value <Excitement>
+▶Values <Excitement>

-<Change> Can it bring about positive change?
+<Transformation> Can you bring about positive change?

-<Mutual Understanding> Do we respect others?
+<Mutual Understanding> Do you respect others?

 The slogan "changes shape" like snow